Git Ops Workshop

 Open cat-app network resources view Press the refresh button to check for git updates, the cat-app deployment

-is now updating to 3 replicas
+is now updating to 3 replicas.

 Some ideas to try